scala/docs.scala-lang/online-courses.md

 For more on Scala Center's online courses, visit [this page](https://docs.scala-lang.org/online-courses.html#learning-platforms).

-## Try Scala in your browser!

-There are a handful of websites where you can interactively run Scala code in your browser!
-Have a look at [Scastie](https://scastie.scala-lang.org/).

 ## Scala Exercises

 [Scala Exercises](https://www.scala-exercises.org/) is a series of lessons and exercises created by [47 Degrees](https://www.47deg.com/).
 It's a great way to get a brief introduction to Scala while testing your knowledge along the way.